Independent Commission on Policing for Northern Ireland: Affirmative action measures

-An image to represent the change of policing within NI, due to affirmative action measures.

 Affirmative action in Northern Ireland denotes proactive measures seeking to redress inequalities experienced by a particular group.
 The Equalities Review defines the goal of equality in a democratic society as: ‘An equal society [which] protects and promotes equal, real freedom and … removes the barriers that limit what people can do and can be.’
 The backdrop to affirmative action in Northern Ireland (NI) was, "[t]hirty years of internal war [which] intensified already deeply etched fissures and suspicions" between the Roman Catholic and Protestant communities.
 The recognition of the dominance of the two populace lead to proactive measures in anti-discrimination legislation.

 Context

 Policing in Northern Ireland

 Traces of proactive equality measures can be traced back to the Fair Employment Act (NI) 1976.
 This legislation recognised the importance of equality in the workplace between Protestant and Roman Catholic communities.
 With the 1989 Amendment imposing positive duties on employers to prevent discrimination.
 Such actions have led to the NI approach of addressing inequality of opportunity to be considered as "radically different" to the rest of the United Kingdom (UK).

 The Good Friday Agreement 1998 provided the agenda of creating a "new beginning to policing [in] Northern Ireland, with a police service capable of attracting and sustaining support from the community as a whole."
 The Cameron Report identified that incidents of misconduct in the Royal Ulster Constabulary (RUC), such as the widely televised unrest erupting from the Civil Rights March on 5 October 1968, added weight its public perception as a Protestant organisation.
 The NI Affairs Committee noted that ‘whether criticism of the force has been justified or not, it is the case that any settlement in Northern Ireland involves policing issues’.

 Whilst the RUC had an affirmative action programme in place, this was largely ineffective.
 A reflection of the data demonstrates the Roman Catholic representation of the police force to increase from 7.4% in 1991 to a mere 8.2% seven years later.